 No relation to the gin, but equally as enticing, Hotel Hendricks is infused with a rock’n’roll edge accomplished by liberal use of animal print and gleaming bronze details.
 Located close to the glitzy buzz of Broadway, this pet-friendly hotel shows off from the outset with a dramatic exterior overflowing with ivy.
 Step inside for a glass of fizz at the atomic-yellow lobby bar, or check out the rooftop to take in far-reaching city views from jazzy zebra-stripe booths.
 The mahogany rooms are thematically cut through with wildlife motifs and offer deluxe amenities like bespoke paraben-free toiletries and Keurig coffee makers.

-The gold-tipped spires of this black Neo-Gothic skyscraper may conjure up fairytale images of castles and villains, but the sleek interior of the Bryant Park Hotel is much more enchanting.
-Check in at the cherry-red check-in desk before descending into the subterranean Célon – an atmospheric cocktail bar with vaulted ceilings and the glow of patterned Moroccan lamps – where you can lounge on mountains of bohemian cushions and sip Sahara Breezes (a refreshing mix of gin and elderflower).
+The gold-tipped spires of this black neo-gothic skyscraper may conjure up fairytale images of castles and villains, but the sleek interior of the Bryant Park Hotel is much more enchanting.
+Check in at the cherry-red reception desk before descending into the subterranean Célon – an atmospheric cocktail bar with vaulted ceilings and the glow of patterned Moroccan lamps – where you can lounge on mountains of bohemian cushions and sip Sahara Breezes, a refreshing mix of gin and elderflower.
 Rooms are a more stripped-back affair, but include cashmere blankets, Bose radios and access to the 24-hour gym.

-The sparkling jewel in the Archer Hotel’s sophisticated crown is the Spyglass Rooftop Bar with its unparalleled views of the Empire State Building – the towering structure is a cinematic backdrop to happy hours (try the Archer Palmers with black tea-infused gin).
-In rooms you are greeted with handmade salted caramels, wintry branches spidering across curtains and bedside minibar bars lined with nightcap-friendly spirits.
+The sparkling jewel in the Archer Hotel’s sophisticated crown is the Spyglass Rooftop Bar with its unparalleled views of the Empire State Building.
+The towering structure is a cinematic backdrop to happy hours – try the Archer Palmers with black tea-infused gin.
+In the rooms you are greeted with handmade salted caramels, wintry branches spidering across curtains and bedside minibar bars lined with nightcap-friendly spirits.
 The treats continue with the nightly turndown service, which bestows you with complimentary shortbread cookies.
 When you aren’t busy sunning yourself in nearby Bryant Park, be sure to swing by in-house gastropub AVA Social for tacos and sticky ribs.

 The ruby-red doors of the Royalton are befitting of its regal title – behind them lie rippling prismatic walls and a swanky lobby leading to rooms fit for futuristic royals.
 The sleek standards feature cloud-like queen beds with 300-thread-count linens, while the suites have glittering “disco” deep-soaking tubs and huge contemporary wood-burning fireplaces.
 Slide into one of the suede booths at restaurant Forty Four where you can tuck into a breakfast of challah french toast or eggs benedict.
 In town for a special occasion?
 Nomi Beauty is on hand to provide in-room hair and make-up.

 Admit it, no New York hotel is more famous than The Plaza.
-Overlooking Central Park South, it’s as quintessentially New York as Carrie Bradshaw (who shared the small screen with The Plaza in one of the most iconic scenes of Sex and the City).
-Once facing an uncertain future, the hotel has seen many different owners (including the 45th president of the United States) and has undergone several changes.
+Overlooking Central Park South, it’s as quintessentially New York as Carrie Bradshaw – who shared the small screen with the Plaza in one of the most iconic scenes of Sex and the City.
+Once facing an uncertain future, the hotel has seen many different owners – including the 45th president of the United States – and has undergone several changes.
 Half of the building has been converted into condominiums, and an upscale food hall open to the public has been installed on the concourse level.
-To many, though, The Plaza will forever be the home of the beloved children’s book character, Eloise.
-The hotel honors the fictional character with a tea and gift shop in her name, as well as her very own suite, outfitted by Betsey Johnson, which guests can rent by the night for a cool $995.
+To many, though, the Plaza will forever be the home of the beloved children’s book character, Eloise.
+The hotel honors the fictional character with a tea and gift shop in her name, as well as her very own suite, outfitted by Betsey Johnson.